Zomatree/chip-8-emulator/README.md

 # chip 8 emulator
- another chip 8 emulator, this time in rust
+ another chip 8 emulator, this time in python